 Orientation for new members: PLEASE START HERE

 This is the main account dashboard page.
 Please bookmark it as the login page.

-We suggest the following to help you get started quickly:
+I suggest the following to help you get started quickly:

 - Start with a quick review of the University Section and how it is organized.

 - Following that, jump into the Growth Stack, because it is a powerful growth approach and might give orientation on where to go with your company.